 About Our CME Program

 As a leading academic and clinical institution, NYU Langone Health has a trifold mission: training physicians, conducting medical research, and caring for patients.
-Our continuing medical education (CME) program, which is formally recognized by the Accreditation Council for Continuing Medical Education as the NYU Post-Graduate Medical School, maintains and furthers those objectives.
+Our continuing medical education (CME) program, which is formally recognized by the Accreditation Council for Continuing Medical Education as the NYU School of Medicine, maintains and furthers those objectives.

 Our CME program has four primary functions:

 - to design activities that close professional practice gaps

 - to collect and analyze learner data to measure the impact of what we offer

 - to maintain selective criteria in choosing our educational partners

 - to uphold a strict firewall between commercial support and content